-- a.
-Original Report-This is the first report made, created at the beginning of the school year.
+- 4. The first Direct Certification report should be created at the beginning of the school year.
+No modifications are made to this report.
+It is the first match made by the Wave with the Department of Human Services (DHS) data.
 This report is available the second business day in August, barring any computer issues.
-DHS Direct Certification information is then updated the second business day of every month for the rest of the school year.
-No modifications are made to this report.
-It is the first match made by the WAVE with Department of Human Services (DHS) data.
-All students contained in this report are a Direct Certification Match. - b.
-Updated Report-This report is updated every night based on new data from DHS and/or students entering your district or receiving an STN at your district for the first time.
-This report shows all changes that have occurred, different than the Original Report.
-It contains a column entitled Changes that will either contain the wording New Match, indicating a record not found in the Original Report, or it will contain the wording Match Error Remove From Direct Certification that will indicate a record identified on either the Original Report or the Updated Report where an STN was incorrectly assigned to a student and has been removed from the direct certification list.
-This is only the updated list of students for districts who utilized the Original Report and only want to see changes that have occurred after that time. - c.
-Full Report-This report shows students who are directly certified for free lunch for this entire current school year.
-It displays students directly certified in the match process conducted by the WAVE and will display data based on the filters you will provide. - d.
-Full Report Address and Case Number-This report shows students who are directly certified for free lunch for this entire current school year.
+DHS Direct Certification information is then updated the first business day of every month for the rest of the year.
+All students contained in this report are a Direct Certification Match. - a.
+Reports - (1) Full Report-This report shows students who are directly certified for free lunch for this entire current school year.
+It displays students directly certified in the match process conducted by the WAVE and will display data based on the filters you will provide. - (2) Full Report Address and Case Number-This report shows students who are directly certified for free lunch for this entire current school year.
 This report is best viewed when exported to an Excel format as it contains a large amount of data.
 From Excel, you can modify the report and use only the data you need.
 If the data is blank or empty, it is because that data was not supplied to the WAVE by DHS.
-It will display students directly certified in the match process conducted by the WAVE and will display data based on the filters you will provide. - e.
-Eligible First 30 Days-This report will show all students, based on the filters provided by the user, who currently only qualify for free lunch for the first 30 days of school.
+It will display students directly certified in the match process conducted by the WAVE and will display data based on the filters you will provide. - (3) Eligible First 30 Days-This report will show all students, based on the filters provided by the user, who currently only qualify for free lunch for the first 30 days of school.
 They qualify because they were directly certified last school year but are not presently directly certified for this school year.
-Note: A student can drop from this list and move to the Full Report if they qualify for the appropriate services from DHS again. - f.
-Eligible First 30 Days Address and Case Number-This report will show all students, based on the filters you provide, who currently qualify for free lunch for the first 30 days of school (see Eligible First 30 Days description).
+Note: A student can drop from this list and move to the Full Report if they qualify for the appropriate services from DHS again. - (4) Eligible First 30 Days Address and Case Number-This report will show all students, based on the filters you provide, who currently qualify for free lunch for the first 30 days of school (see Eligible First 30 Days description).
 This report is best viewed when exported to an Excel format as it contains a large amount of data.
 From Excel, you can modify the report and use only the data you need.
-If the data is blank or empty, it is because that data was not supplied to the WAVE by DHS.
+If the data is blank or empty, it is because that data was not supplied to the WAVE by DHS. - (5) Remaining Records-This contains all of the records by zip code for which the WAVE was unable to find a direct match.
+With this file, you will need to search for students to directly certify using your own match criteria and your own student level data.
+This file may increase or reduce in size depending on the number of records the WAVE is able to match nightly.